VimleshS/go-analysis-tool-stackoverflow/README.md

-# Simple tool in golang
+# Simple analysis tool in golang
 A simple analysis tool made in golang to find out the spread of questions across related tags

 This application entirely depends upom Api's published by StackOverflow.